Poorva Express: Train detail

-Accident
+Accidents and incidents

+On 14 December 2014 the 12381 UP Howrah - New Delhi Poorva Express derailed at 8.27 am after leaving Howrah at 8.15 am.
+11 sleeper coaches and a pantry car (AC Hot Buffet Car) of the New Delhi-bound Poorva Express derailed at Liluah shortly after leaving Howrah station.
+There were no casualties or injuries to any passengers, railway officials said.
+The train was moving at a slow speed when it derailed, the officials said, adding that the reasons for the mishap were being examined.
+What saved the passengers was the speed of the train.
+"The Poorva Express was moving at 10 to 15 km/h when the accident occurred.
+The average speed of the train is 63 km/h, though it can travel at 120 km/h.
+Derailment at higher speeds would have been catastrophic," an official said.

 The 12381 Howrah - New Delhi Poorva Express via Gaya, which left from Howrah on 19 April 2019 got derailed at Ruma Railway Station, near Kanpur in Uttar Pradesh.
 At least 15 people were injured in this accident.
 As per PRO Kanpur Division, due to the modern LHB coach, something serious didn't happen.
 Commissioner of Railway Safety (CRS) of Indian Railways ordered a panel for enquiry in this accident.